 - “in:@yourslackname lakeside cabin”

-You can think of Slack as a one-stop shop for any searchable items you want to keep for later retrieval—like an extension of your own memory.
+You can think of Slack as a one-stop-shop for any searchable items you want to keep for later retrieval—like an extension of your memory.

 Instead of scrolling, then clicking from channel to channel and from one conversation to the next on Slack, you can use the Quick Switcher.
-It’s the fastest way to open a conversation:
+It turns out that ctrl+K is the fastest way to open a conversation: